 A hoverfly’s antennae are usually short and in the centre of its head, whereas wasp antennae are more like bullhorns that stick out on the sides of the head.
 Wasps also have a distinctive narrow ‘waist’ and rounded abdomen, whereas the hoverfly’s body is flatter.

-A hoverfly will hold its single pair of wings out to the side of its body when resting.
+An adult hoverfly will hold its single pair of wings out to the side of its body when resting.
 However, a wasp will fold its wings along its body when at rest.

 Beneficial Role in Pollination and Pest Control